-5.1 Team Definition

-5.1.1 A team shall consist of one athlete with an intellectual disability and one Unified partner without an intellectual disability.

-5.2 Purpose for this Level of Play

-- 5.2.1 For Special Olympics athlete golfers with an entry level of understanding of golf, this level is designed to give the Special Olympics athlete an opportunity to transition from individual skills to individual play and to progress under the guidance of a Unified partner whose ability and knowledge of golf is more advanced than that of the Special Olympics athlete.
+- 5.1 Team Definition - 5.1.1 A team shall consist of one athlete with an intellectual disability and one Unified partner without an intellectual disability. - 5.2 Purpose for this Level of Play - 5.2.1 For Special Olympics athlete golfers with an entry level of understanding of golf, this level is designed to give the Special Olympics athlete an opportunity to transition from individual skills to individual play and to progress under the guidance of a Unified partner whose ability and knowledge of golf is more advanced than that of the Special Olympics athlete.
 As a result, this scenario does not function in the traditional Unified Sports model where teammates are expected to be of similar ability.
 The Unified partner serves as a coach and mentor so that the Special Olympics athlete becomes self-sufficient on the golf course. - 5.2.2 For more experienced Special Olympics athlete golfers, this level is also designed for athletes and Unified partners that have comparable ability levels and knowledge of the sport.
 This scenario would more closely resemble the traditional Unified Sports model whereby the teammates would be of similar ability.
-Even if the athlete has the skill set to play individually in Level 4, he/she may choose to continue playing at Level 2.

-5.3 Form of Play

-- 5.3.1 The form of play will be Foursome Rule 29 under the Rules of Golf (Alternate Shot) The players play alternately from the teeing grounds and then alternate strokes until the ball is holed. - 5.3.2 Example: If Player "A" plays from the tee on the odd-numbered holes, then Player "B" would play from the tee on the even-numbered holes.
-Only one ball is in play on a hole.

-5.4 Scoring

-- 5.4.1 Once the ball is in play on each hole, the players shall alternate turns hitting the ball until the ball is holed, or until 10 strokes have been played.
-Note: a swing and miss count as a stroke. - 5.4.2 If a 10th stroke is played without holing the shot, the team shall record a score of 10x and proceed to the next hole. - 5.4.3 Scoring (marking of cards) Athletes should be taught to keep score and, whenever possible in competition, serve as a marker for a fellow competitor.
+Even if the athlete has the skill set to play individually in Level 4, he/she may choose to continue playing at Level 2. - 5.3 Form of Play - 5.3.1 The form of play will be Foursome Rule 29 under the Rules of Golf (Alternate Shot)- The golfers play alternately from the teeing grounds and then alternate strokes until the ball is holed. - 5.3.2 Example: If golfer "A" plays from the tee on the odd-numbered holes, then golfer "B" would play from the tee on the even-numbered holes.
+Only one ball is in play on a hole. - 5.4 Scoring - 5.4.1Once the ball is in play on each hole, the golfers shall alternate turns hitting the ball until the ball is holed, or until 10 strokes have been played.
+Note: a swing and miss count as a stroke. - 5.4.2 If a 10th stroke is played without holing the shot, the team shall record a score of 10x and proceed to the next hole. - 5.4.3 Scoring (marking of cards) Athletes should be taught to keep score and, whenever possible in competition, serve as a marker for a fellow golfer.
 The Tournament Committee may also appoint a volunteer or partner to serve as a marker.
-Both players on the team should verify their team's hole-by-hole scores, and one of the players -- preferably the athlete with an intellectual disability-- shall sign the scorecard.
+Both golfers on the team should verify their team's hole-by-hole scores, and one of the golfers -- preferably the athlete with an intellectual disability-shall sign the scorecard. - 5.4.4 Returning a wrong score for a hole If the athlete or unified partner returns a scorecard with a wrong score for any hole: - 5.4.4.1 Returned score higher than actual score The higher returned score of the hole stands.